AriFordsham/lens-wiki/Tutorial.md

 Moreover, all the intuition you have for how to write `Traversable` instances transfers immediately to how to write a `Traversal`.

-There are a number of combinators for working with Traversals in `Control.Lens.Traversal`
+There are a number of combinators for working with Traversals in `Control.Lens.Traversal`.

+We're almost ready for lenses, but first we have one more diversion.

+**Getters**